 Retention and Promotion Decisions/Removal of Poorly Performing Teachers evaluations produced will serve to inform the Board on employment decisions, i.e., retention, promotion of teachers, renewal of teaching contracts, and the removal/nonrenewal of poorly performing teachers.

-It is the purpose of this Standards-Based Teacher Evaluation Policy to improve the quality of instruction, enhance student learning, and strengthen professional competence through meaningful feedback and targeted professional development.
+It is the purpose of this Standards-Based Teacher Evaluation Policy to improve the quality of instruction, enhance student learning, https://gogbbarderosssom/bk/penysburg/Broard/nsf/Public#l feedback and targeted professional development.
 In addition, the